bartificer/programming-by-stealth/docs/pbs16.md

 pbs.say(incrementor(3.146, 5.2));
 ```

-As you can see, our function behaves in a sensible way regardless of the number of arguments provided.
+As you can see, our function behaves in a sensible way, regardless of the number of arguments provided.

 ### An Arbitrary Number of Arguments